 ➤ Let's partner up!

 A web application consists of everything that utilizes web browsers and web technology; hence, it can include websites, apps, social networks, and marketplaces.
-In order to work on the development of any web application, backend developers must handle a combination of technology: a server, a database, and a web application.
+In order to work on the development of any web application, they must handle a combination of technology: a server, a database, and a web application.
 The developer's code interconnects these three distinct parts to ensure the database information communicates with the browser.

 Even though the backend developer's work is not perceived and viewed directly by the users, it is extremely vital to make a functional and logical web application.